thesassway/thesassway.com/source/intermediate/spriting-with-compass.markdown

 ## Controlling class names

-If you want more control over the generated output, don't use the <code>all-{FOLDER NAME}-sprites</code> mixin.
+If you want more control over the generated output, don’t use the <code>all-{FOLDER NAME}-sprites</code> mixin.
 Instead, Compass provides a mixin to ouput the CSS needed for one sprite:

     :::scss
     @import "images/toolbar/*.png";